310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars_p2.md

 {% endbubble %}

 {% bubble Mizusaba %}
 That’s not a responsibility to throw on a kid, though\~?
-My grandpa likes to lead people, so why not leave that job to elders with free time like him\~?
+My grampa likes to lead people, so why not leave that job to elders with free time like him\~?

 Plus, in reality, Konata-sama is just a symbol of the island; the actual management is done by the adults, right?
 {% endbubble %}